identiops/terraform-hcloud-k3s/README.md

 the count and apply the new configuration via `terraform apply`.
 After a few minutes the additional nodes will appear in the cluster.

-In the same way, node pools cann be added to the configuration without any precaution.
+In the same way, node pools can be added to the configuration without any precaution.

 ### Remove Nodes or Node Pools

-Removing a nodes requires the following steps:
+Removing nodes requires the following steps:

 1. Identify the nodes and node pools that shall be removed.
 If the number of nodes in a node pool needs to be decreased, the nodes will be removed from